compbiozurich/UZH-BIO392/course-results/2022/Kim-Wild/CNV.md

 exons of non-coding genes had the highest proportion of copy number variable sequence \
 exons associated with diseases or other fitness altering phenotypes are less variable \
 cancer related genes are under strong negative selection \
+exons in dominant genes showed no significant differences in variability compared with those in recessive genes \
+promoters are enriched with CNVRs \
+CpG islands were more variable than the genome background

+**Homozygous deleted genes** \
+we identified 107 human protein-coding genes (99 genes were from the stringent map), for which at least 85% of the exons were deleted in the null CNVRs \
+these genes would seem to be non-essential, could be missing from the genomes of healthy individuals